cs3216/cs3216.github.io/assignments/facebook.md

 applications to be “slow”.
 Your application might appear to be more performant by offloading some API calls to the JavaScript SDK.
 However, in general performance is a complex issue and optimizations vary from case to case.
-Do note however that “premature optimization is the root of all evil”[^2].
+Do note however that "premature optimization is the root of all evil"[^2].
 Focus on the features first without being overly worried about performance.

+Facebook's Developer site provides excellent documentation on how to get started with their [PHP and JS SDKs](https://developers.facebook.com/docs/apis-and-sdks).
+You'll be on your own here to learn how to use them, which is an important skill for picking up ever-changing technologies.

 In this phase, we will learn how to create Facebook canvas and standalone applications that integrate with Facebook.
 We will be using